mcqll/mcqll.github.io/_people/hoover.jacob.louis.md

 ---

 I’m interested in logic, mathematical linguistics, and the generative / expressive capacity of formal systems, as well as information theory, and examining what both human and machine learning might be able to tell us about the underlying structure of language.
+I also wrangle this website.